joshuagryphon/plastid/docs/source/quickstart.rst

 Getting started
 ===============

 Genomic analysis requires some setup.
-This page describes the pieces that suffice in many cases.

-For those looking to try :data:`plastid` out, or to explore sequencing concepts, we have included a :doc:`/test_dataset`, which includes sequence and annotation for the hCMV genome, and :term:`ribosome profiling` and RNA-seq datasets.
+This page provides a quick overview of those pieces.

 To get started, you need:

 .. contents::
    :local:

+For those looking to try :data:`plastid` out, or to explore sequencing concepts, we have included a :doc:`/test_dataset`, which includes sequence and annotation for the hCMV genome, and :term:`ribosome profiling` and RNA-seq datasets.

+For those setting up their own data, please continue reading:

 A genome sequence & annotation
 ------------------------------